IBM/solsa-examples/examples/bluecompute/README.md

 We use BlueCompute to demonstrate several aspects of SolSA.

-1. SolSA's TypeScript/JavaScript binding for the entire Kubernetes API enables the application developer to utilize all the capabilities of the underlying Kubernetes platform from a familiar IDE-environment and programming language.
-The application is composed using standard Kubernetes building blocks such as `Deployment`, `ConfigMap`, and `Secret`, but rich IDE-support enabled by TypeScript enables developers less familiar with the low-level YAML specification of these resources to be more productive.
+1. SolSA's TypeScript/JavaScript binding for the entire Kubernetes API enables the application developer to access all the capabilities of the underlying Kubernetes platform from a familiar IDE-environment and programming language.
+The application is composed using standard Kubernetes building blocks such as `Deployment`, `ConfigMap`, and `Secret`, but rich IDE-support enabled by SolSA enables developers less familiar with the low-level YAML specification of these resources to be more productive via typechecking and other IDE assists.

-2. SolSA's Kubernetes support goes beyond just wrapping the core Kubernetes resources by adding several additional features that make defining BlueCompute even more concise and less error-prone.
+2. SolSA's Kubernetes support goes beyond just wrapping the core Kubernetes resources by providing additional capabilities that make defining BlueCompute even more concise and less error-prone.

+FIXME SOME MORE
    a.
 All `Service` resources are derived from their backing `Deployment`
       via "one-liners" that simply invoke the
+FIME
+a.
+All `Service` resources are derived from the `Deployment` they
+   a.
+All `Service` resources are derived from the `Deployment` they
+      are fronting via "one-liners" that simply invoke the END FIXME
+   a.
+All `Service` resources are derived from their backing `Deployment`
+      via "one-liners" that simply invoke the
       `getService()` method added to `Deployment` by SolSA.

    b.
-Similarly, an `Ingress` is derived directly from the `Service`
+Similarly, an `Ingress` can be derived directly from the `Service`
-      it is exposing by just invoking the Service's `getIngress` method.
-SolSA automatically handles the cluster-specific details of specifying vhosts, service ports, paths, and tls configuration.
+      it is exposing by invoking the Service's `getIngress` method.
+SolSA transparently handles the cluster-specific details of specifying vhosts, service ports, paths, and tls configuration.

    c.
 Redundancy is reduced by using the `propagateLabels` method that
-      SolSA adds to `Deployment` to ensure that the `Deployment` and `PodSpec` metadata always matches.
+      SolSA adds to `Deployment` to ensure that the `Deployment` and its contained `PodSpec` always have matching metadata.

 3. This application also illustrates a recommended SolSA idiom for combining multiple sub-components into a coherent application.
-   Each logical component of the application is defined in its own JavaScript file that exports a single function.
-A `BlueComputeConfig` class plays a similar role to the `values.yaml` file of a Helm chart by abstracting instance-specific configuration values (In fact, the bulk of BlueComputeConfig is simply a wrapper around a `bluecompute-values.yaml` file that was derived from the `values.yaml` files of the Helm charts originally used to deploy the sub-components).
-The top-level file, bluecompute.js, instantiates an instance of `BlueComputeConfig` and then invokes each sub-component function to construct the overall application.
+   Each logical component of the application is defined in its own JavaScript file that exports a single function to create the component.
+   A `BlueComputeConfig` class plays a similar role to the `values.yaml` file of a Helm chart by centralizing instance-specific configuration values (In fact, the bulk of BlueComputeConfig is simply a wrapper around a `bluecompute-values.yaml` file that was derived from the `values.yaml` files of the Helm charts originally used to deploy the sub-components).
+The top-level file, bluecompute.js, instantiates an instance of `BlueComputeConfig` and then invokes each sub-component function with the configuration object to construct the overall application.

 4. SolSA includes an importer tool that is able to load YAML/json files and convert them to use SolSA's JavaScript bindings for Kubernetes.
-This importer was used to reduce the effort needed to convert from the original Helm Charts to the SolSA definition of the application.
+This importer was used to reduce the effort needed to convert BlueCompute from its original Helm Charts to using SolSA.
    The `importer` subdirectory contains the artifacts created during the import process.

 ## Deployment

-Deploy the application with `solsa yaml bluecompute.js | kubectl apply -f -`
+Deploy the application with `solsa yaml bluecompute.js | kubectl -n bluecompute apply -f -`

 After about a minute, you can open the URL of the created ingress in a web browser.